White House plays up summit initiatives amid no-shows - KESQ

 Migration has taken center stage at an assembly of Western Hemisphere leaders, reflecting its emergence as a top foreign policy issue at this week’s summit, but it has largely been overshadowed by differences over Biden’s invitation list.

-Secretary of State Antony Blinken on Wednesday at a summit event on Wednesday called differences in political outlooks a “strength” of the region.
+Secretary of State Antony Blinken at a summit event Wednesday called differences in political outlooks a “strength” of the region.

 “We have democratic governments of the left, of the right, and of the center.
 But despite what political differences there are, if the fundamentals are there, we’re going to be able to work very, very effectively together,” Blinken said.